ahref13/existential_client/README.md

 3. Observe the cockroach moving in circles during the loading state
 4. The server will respond with a random HTTP status after a random delay
 5. If auto-retry is enabled, non-success responses will trigger automatic retries

-## Artistic Concept

-This installation explores the liminal spaces in network communication - the transitional periods between request and response where the state is uncertain.
-The cockroach, an organism known for inhabiting liminal spaces in the physical world, serves as a visual metaphor for the uncertainty and liminality of digital network communications.

-The randomly generated HTTP status codes (ranging from 100-599) reflect the various possible states of network communication, while the intentional delays create a temporal liminal space where the user exists in a state of waiting and uncertainty.